Jinwen-XU/homework/README.md

 ## Introduction

-The current document class is for writing homework.
+The current document class is for writing homework or assignment.
 It has the following features.
 - Simple and clear interface.
 - Built-in support for many theorem-type environments, already configured and ready to use (in the mean time also very customizable, via `\SetTheorem`), with clever referencing supported.
 - Multilingual support: currently supporting Chinese (both simplified and traditional), English, French, German, Italian, Japanese, Portuguese (European and Brazilian), Russian and Spanish.